wanjun-group-seu/AQUARIUM/docs/index.md

 keyname2=value2
 keyname3=${A:b}
 ```
 You might see a lot of sections in this file, but don't worry, only some of them will be used in each  operation.

-These sections can be divided into two categories, the first three sections are required for all types of analysis, and the other sections correspond to different types of analysis.
+These sections can be divided into two categories, first three sections are required for all analysis modules, and the other sections correspond to different module of analysis.

 The first three sections meta/global/custom store the paths to the necessary files for the analysis process.